 In a large mixing bowl or in a standard mixer, beat the cream cheese and butter until light and fluffy (approximately 2 minutes).
 Add in vanilla extract and a pinch of salt.
 Gradually begin to add in powdered sugar and continue to mix.
 If the buttercream appears to thick to spread, slowly add in milk a tablespoon at a time until desired consistency is reached.

 Level your cooled cakes with a serrated knife.

 To a cake stand or large plate, spread a thin layer of your cream cheese frosting.

-Remove the oreo filling layer from the refrigerator or freezer, and carefully take the layer out of the pan.
+Remove the oreo filling layer from the refrigerator and carefully take the layer out of the pan.
 Place this layer onto your cream cheese frosting on your cake.
 Lightly press down.

 Place your other cake layer on top, flipping this cake layer upside down so that the top of your cake has a flat bottom.
 Press down gently.